roy-ganz/toql/book/src/6-appendix/4-serde.md

 # Serde

 Toql structs usually have a lot of `Option` types to make fields selectable with a query.
-Let's look how to attribute them with serde for smotth interaction.
+Let's look how to attribute them with serde for smooth interaction.

 ## Serializing
 It's nice to omit unselected fields.
 This can easily achieved with `#[serde(skip_serializing_if = "Option::is_none")]`